What happens When You Get Arrested for DUI?

 cannot get a hardship license and cannot drive.
 After that 30 day “no drive”

 period, if you have signed up for the DUI school you can get a hardship

 permit for the remainder of the suspension period.

-If you refused to take a breath test the same choices on requesting a hearing
+If I refused to take a breath test?
+Can I get a hardship?

 If you have a prior DUI, you will not have the choice of getting a hardship

 permit immediately and you should talk with your attorney about requesting the DHSMV formal review hearing within 10 days of your arrest.
 If you do not request it or make choices above within 10 days then you will not get a temporary permit until you sent out a period of time without driving.